stoeps13/connections-doc/source/admin/admin/t_admin_files_delete_user_data.md

     The itemsPerPage parameter is the maximum number of policies to list per page.
 The default value is 20.

+    !!! note
-    **Note:** To print the results of this command to a text file, see the topic *Printing information returned by commands*.
+    To print the results of this command to a text file, see the topic *Printing information returned by commands*.

 5. Run one of these commands to delete libraries: